Wappsto/javascript-wappsto-wapp/README.md

 It is possible to store configuration parameters and other information in the Wapp Storage.
 This data is persisted on Wappsto and can be read from the foreground and background wapp.
 The data can be reload from the server by calling `reload` function.
-The data can be deleted by calling the `clear` function.
+The data can be deleted by calling the `reset` function.
 A callback can also be registered to be notified when the storage is updated.

 ```javascript